 Your own information security

-As an individual, it is difficult to prevent disruptions or attacks from affecting the IT services you use.
-However, there are things you can consider when it comes to your own information security.
+As an individual, it is difficult to prevent disruptions or attacks on the IT services you use.
+However, there are things you can do about your own information security.
 Your own behaviour matters.

 Phishing and malware

-Phishing is today the most common method for fraudsters to access passwords or bank and card details.
+Phishing is now the most common method used by fraudsters to obtain passwords or bank and card details.

-A phishing scammer may send out emails or text messages trying to get you to provide passwords, card or account information.
+A phishing scammer may send you emails or text messages trying to trick you into revealing passwords, card or account information.
 By tricking you into clicking on links in the message, the scammer can plant viruses or malware on your computer or mobile phone.
-This in turn allows the scammer to access your passwords, or accounts.
+This in turn gives the scammer access to your passwords or accounts.

-The messages can take the form of regular emails or text messages with attractive offers to entice you to click on attached links or files.
-Often with the request that you as the recipient must act quickly.
+The messages may come in the form of regular emails or text messages with attractive offers to entice you to click on attached links or files.
+Often they ask you to act quickly.

 How to protect yourself from phishing